kvarak/dnd/docs/_Classes/warlock.md

 | 7 | You frequently wear snakes upon your body. |
 | 8 | You have a tendency to not blink. |

 ### Blessing of the Empress
-At 1st level, you receive the favor of your patron.
+You receive the favor of your patron.
 You gain advantage on saving throws against poison and effects that inflict the poisoned condition.
 You can speak to snakes, serpents, and other reptiles as though you were under the effects of the *speak with animals* spell.

 Whenever you cast a spell that has a verbal component, you can suppress the senses of those around you.
-Choose one creature within 30 feet that can hear you.
+Choose one creature within 30 ft that can hear you.
 Your spellcasting is silent to that creature, and it has disadvantage on its next Wisdom, Intelligence, or Charisma check within 1 minute.

 ### Hair of Snakes
-At 6th level, you can cause a swarm of serpents to grow from your head as a ***bonus action***, and they remain until you dismiss them.
+You can cause a swarm of serpents to grow from your head as a ***bonus action*** and they remain until you dismiss them.
 While they are out, you can see through the eyes of these serpents.
-As long as the serpents can see, you have advantage on Perception checks, gain low-light vision out to 30 feet, and gain immunity to the blinded condition.
+As long as the serpents can see, you have advantage on Perception checks, gain low-light vision out to 30 ft and gain immunity to the blinded condition.

-While you are within 10 feet of a creature, you can use your action to have your serpents whisper a sinful secret to the creature.
+While within 10 ft of a creature, you can use your ***action*** to have your serpents whisper a sinful secret to the creature.
 The target must make a Wisdom saving throw against your warlock spell save DC.
 If it fails, it gains the charmed condition until the end of your next turn or until it takes damage.

 ### Toxic Blood
-At 10th level, your veins run with venom.
+Your veins run with venom.
 You gain resistance to poison damage and immunity to the poisoned condition.
 Additionally, poison damage you deal treats immunity to poison as resistance to poison.
 Creatures immune to the poisoned condition are considered to be not immune, but they do have advantage on any saving throw against the poison.

 ### Gaze of the Goddess
-At 14th level, your patron looks from your eyes and exerts her supreme power through you.
-As an ***action***, choose one creature within 30 feet.
+Your patron looks from your eyes and exerts her supreme power through you.
+As an ***action*** choose one creature within 30 ft.
 The target is paralyzed for one minute.
 If the target takes damage, the effect ends.
 If the target is immune to paralysis, it takes 3d10 psychic damage and is knocked prone.

 Once you use this feature, you can’t do so again until you finish a long rest.